 When I saw this stock, it was like the heavens opened up and I could hear angels singing.
 With the right cheek weld, I could actually get a proper sight picture through my scope.
 It was perfect.
 Perfect in a way that, normally, you’d need to invest in a replacement stock or a cheek riser to get on a factory gun.
 Kudos to you, Mossberg.

 OK, this review is getting a bit long, so let’s dump some more facts on you, rapid-fire style.
 There are sling studs so you can mount a bipod (or actually use them for a sling, I guess).
-The barrel is 24 inches long with a 1:9 twist for light projectiles and while it’s a VERY heavy profile, it does have some fluting for weight reduction and barrel harmonics black magic.
+The 24-inch-barrel has a 1:9 twist for light projectiles and while it’s a VERY heavy profile, it does have some fluting for weight reduction and barrel harmonics black magic.
 There’s a nice target crown for precision shooting.
 And the laminate stock is free floating, with grippy panels on both sides of the fore-end as well as the grip.
 That just about covers it, I think.

 But the real question is how well the thing shoots.

-This WAS a 1 MoA 50 yard 3-round group, but as is becoming a tradition, the last two shots made it a 2 MoA group instead.
+This WAS a 1 MoA 50 yard three-round shot group, but as is becoming a tradition, the last two shots made it a 2 MoA group instead.
 With the right ammo and some patience I have no doubt that this gun will perform at 1 MoA or better.
-In fact, after this I went on to put about 40 rounds on a steel target 250 yards away one after another within a 10 minute time period.
+In fact, after this I went on to put about 40 rounds on a steel target 250 yards away one after another within a 10-minute time period.
 The barrel was blazing hot, but the PoI hadn’t shifted noticeably at all, thanks to the heavy barrel profile.

 When I first saw this gun, “gimmick” was the word that came to mind.
 And, for the most part I think that holds true.
 The AR-15 magazine compatibility is nice, but in the end it seems to cause more problems and slow the shooter down more than a custom designed detachable magazine would.

 Here’s the thing, though.
-If I wanted a fast-shooting, high capacity rifle for varmint hunting, I’d grab an AR-15 instead.
+If I wanted a fast-shooting, high-capacity rifle for prairie dogs or other varmint hunting, I’d grab an AR-15 instead.
 Sure, it might not be as accurate or push rounds as fast, but it won’t be a one trick pony like this rifle here.
 You don’t even have to go far to find a suitable replacement — the Mossberg MMR is a pretty damn good choice.

 Caliber: 5.56x45mm NATO (test rifle in .204 Ruger)

-Capacity: 10 rounds (included), takes standard AR-15 magazines
+Capacity: 10-round magazine (included), takes standard AR-15 magazines

 MSRP: $668 (about $500 street)